Our Future Path! A plan for a better world!

 Quarters

-Even though it would be really nice if a child could start school at any time during the year, or at least once every month, a more realistic approach may be to start classes once every quarter.
-In order to do this, the school calendar would need to be stretched out so that it is year round.
+Even though it would be nice if a child could start school at any time during the year, or at least once every month, a more realistic approach may be to start classes once every quarter.
+To do that, the school calendar would need to be stretched out so that it is year-round.
 Instead of one long summer break, there would be shorter breaks after each quarter.
-Even with a few holidays thrown in each quarter, a 180 day (36 week) school year could still allow a 3 or 4 week vacation break between each quarter.
+Even with a few holidays thrown in each quarter, a 180-day (36 week) school year could still allow a 2-week to 3-week vacation break between each quarter, depending on how many holidays there were in the prior quarter.

-Along with the benefit of being able to start school at almost any time during the school year, there are many other benefits that would or could come with breaking up the school year into quarters.
-For instance, with a year round school year, students would retain more of what they had leaned over the shorter quarterly breaks as opposed to a longer summer break, so less time would be lost getting back up to speed when they returned to class.
-In addition, people who would prefer to take a vacation in the fall, winter or spring instead of the summer would now have that opportunity.
+Along with the benefit of being able to start school at almost any time during the school year, there are many other benefits that would or could come with breaking the school year into quarters.
+For instance, with a year-round school year, students would retain more of what they had learned over the shorter quarterly breaks as opposed to one longer summer break, so less time would be lost getting back up to speed when students returned to class.
+In addition, individuals and families who prefer to take a vacation in the fall, winter or spring instead of the summer would now have that opportunity.

 In addition, classes could be broken up into different lengths depending on how much there was to learn in each unit of material.
 Some classes might only last one quarter, other classes might need to be taught over two or three quarters, while other classes might need four or more quarters to be properly taught and learned.

-If for some reason, a student needed to miss a lot of school and could not catch up.
-Quarters would make it much easier for the student to start back up the next quarter rather than needing to wait for the start of the next school year.
+If a student needed to miss a lot of school for some reason and could not keep up with classes, then having quarters would help.
+With quarters it would be much easier for the student to start back up in the next quarter rather than needing to wait for the start of the next school year.
 Losing a quarter is far less disruptive than losing an entire year.
-With some flexibility in class loads, it would also be much easier for a student to catch up to where he or she would have been if they had not missed some school time.
+With some flexibility in class loads, it would also be much easier for students to catch up to where they would have been if they had not missed a lot of school time.

 Advancement

-With our current system of grade levels, there can be a problem with students that fail in one or more classes while doing well in others.
-If the student takes summer classes, they may be able to make up the work and still advance to the next grade.
+With our current system of grade levels, there can be a problem when a student fails in one or more classes while doing well in others.
+Currently, if a student takes summer classes, that student may be able to make up the work and still advance to the next grade.
 Of course, some students are advanced to the next grade even when they are not ready.
-If a student is held back, they may be able to pass the classes they previously failed, but they may be forced to retake classes that they had already done well in, which may stifle some of their enthusiasm for those subjects.
+If students are held back, they may be able to pass the classes they previously failed, but they may be forced to retake classes that they had already done well in, which may stifle some of their enthusiasm for those subjects.

 With students advancing at different rates in different subjects, they could end up taking classes at many different levels.
-For instance, one student many be taking higher level Math classes, while struggling in a lower level English class.
-Another student may be behind in Math, but be way ahead in English.
-There could also be big differences in what level a student is in his or her classes for History, Science and other subjects.
+For instance, one student many be taking higher level Math classes, while struggling in a lower-level English class.
+Another student may be behind in Math but be way ahead in English.
+There could also be big differences in what levels students are at in their classes in History, Science and other subjects.

 Progress